boes-matt/TestProject/README.md

 # Test Project

-Test Project is an example project structure for a Gradle-based Android app with tests.
+Test Project is an example of a Gradle-based, Android Studio project structure with regular Android tests, Espresso tests, and JVM JUnit 4 tests.

 ## Outline